Graduate Program FAQ

 How does the “hiatus year” in admissions work?

 We admit a cohort of students two out of every three years.
-There will be no entering class for Fall 2019 or Fall 2022.
-There will be an entering class for Fall 2020, 2021, 2023, 2024, etc. The next admissions deadline is therefore January 15, 2020, for the class to enter Fall 2020.
+There will be an entering class for Fall 2020, 2021, 2023, 2024, etc. There will be no entering class for Fall 2022 or 2025.
+The next admissions deadline is therefore January 15, 2020, for the class to enter Fall 2020.
 We design our admissions cycle this way to allow our faculty to offer a wider variety of classes and to increase the size of each entering cohort.